MicrosoftLearning/APL-1004-deploy-configure-azure-monitor/Instructions/Labs/LAB_04_exercise_configure_monitoring_compute_services.md

 1. Choose **Review + Create** and then choose **Create**.

-**Task 3: Add an IIS log collection to an existing data collection rule**
+### Add an IIS log collection to an existing data collection rule

 1. In the Azure Portal Search Bar, enter **Monitor** and select **Monitor** from the list of results.
 1. In the **Monitor** page, under **Settings**, choose **Data Collection Rules**.